Takahashi FOA-60Q Review

 At 150x in a 6mm Nagler zoom, Jupiter showed an excellent image with absolutely no false colour and no softness or stray light.
 But then I swapped to a Zeiss Abbe Ortho’ 6mm.
 Usually the difference would be very subtle; but in this case, Jupiter sharpened considerably with more contrast and detail, revealing NEB and SEB, polar hoods and hints of darker storms – impressive detail for a 60mm.

-A low and tiny Mars, at just 13 degrees altitude early in an opposition year is nonetheless a hard, tight ball with no softness or CA. I’ll update this review once I get a get view of the Red Planet during the loftier 2020 opposition (the Fates willing, obvs).
+A low and tiny Mars, at just 13 degrees altitude early in an opposition year was nonetheless a hard, tight ball with no softness or CA.

-At 129x in with a7mm Nagler, the Double Double was the easiest and cleanest of splits I’ve seen in a small scope, in decent seeing just after dusk.
+At 129x with a 7mm Nagler, the Double Double was the easiest and cleanest of splits I’ve seen in a small scope, in decent seeing just after dusk.

 Next up are two bright globular clusters – M15 in Pegasus and M13 in Hercules.
 M13 in particular seems brighter than I’ve ever seen it in a 60mm refractor and with averted vision I can start to resolve the mass of outer stars.
 M15 is smaller and dimmer, less resolved, but looks good too.